 Procedure where non-compliance with the travel ban is identified in the country of transit or entry

-All Member States should maintain a record of individuals subject to the travel ban at all entry points – land, sea or air.
-In normal circumstances, once a listed individual is identified, he/she would not be allowed entry.

-All Member States should to maintain a record of individuals subject to the travel ban at all entry points – land, sea or air.
-In normal circumstances, Member States should take the necessary measures to prevent entry into or transit through their territories of listed individuals.
+All Member States are encouraged to maintain a record of individuals subject to the travel ban at all entry points – land, sea or air.
+In normal circumstances, Member States shall take the necessary measures to prevent entry into or transit through their territories of listed individuals.

 Member States are encouraged to immediately inform the Committee and the Panel of Experts should a non-compliance be identified in their territory.
-They may seek guidance from the Committee on the next steps, and should share all relevant information with the Panel of Experts which provides assistance to the Committee in compiling and analysing the facts and circumstances of the non-compliance with the travel ban.
-Information provided by the Member States should include, but is not limited to:

-Member States are encouraged to immediately inform the Committee and the Panel of Experts should a non-compliance be identified in their territory.
 They may seek guidance from the Committee on the next steps.
 To allow the Committee to examine and take appropriate action on information regarding alleged violations or non-compliance with the travel ban, Member States should share all relevant information.
-Communication with the Committee in this regard could include but is not limited to:

-purported reason for entry in non-compliance with the provisions of paragraphs 15 and 16 of resolution 1970 (2011);

-address in the country of entry, both transit and final destination;

-details of who, if anybody, would take responsibility for/sponsor the individual during the individual’s stay;

-proposed means of support while in the country of final destination, as this would be relevant if the individual is also subject to the assets freeze;

-where transiting, duration of stay in the country of transit;

-where transiting, mode of onward journey to the country of final destination;

-details and copy of travel document, photograph and biometric data;

-if relevant for the case, the medical condition of the individual, with medical certificates and a medical examination; and

-the Member State of transit, if there is one, should immediately inform the authorities of the Member State of next destination the details of the listed individual, which should include the travel plans, reasons for permitting transit and passport details.
-The Member State of transit should simultaneously inform the Sanctions Committee and its Panel of Experts.

-Procedure for extension of stay pursuant to an agreed exemption

-The procedure for applying for extensions to agreed exemptions is provided in paragraph 27 above and in paragraph 9 of the Committee’s Guidelines.
+Should guidance on what kind of information may be useful for the Committee be required, Member States are encouraged to refer to paragraph 9 d) i-v of the Committee’s guidelines for examples.

 In order to avoid a situation where the listed individual overstays, Member States may wish to evolve procedures for maintaining effective oversight to avoid situations of non-compliance with the travel ban.